Our Sustainability Approach

 Importance of Governance

-We integrate sustainability throughout our Company through a strong accountability system that includes oversight from the Corporate Social Responsibility (CSR) Committee of our Board of Directors and our Chief Sustainability Officer, who sets our strategic sustainability agenda along with the CEO and Senior Management.
+Over the past decade, we have integrated sustainability throughout our Company through a strong accountability system that has previously included oversight from the Corporate Social Responsibility (CSR) Committee of our Board of Directors and continues to include oversight from our Chief Sustainability Officer, who sets our strategic sustainability agenda along with the CEO and Senior Management.
 As part of our ongoing efforts to embed sustainability throughout the business, in 2020 we began including sustainability as a formal element of our employee performance management processes for managers and above.
 We also have policies and practices to guide our operations, including policies on ethical conduct, political contributions and lobbying.

 The Tiffany & Co.
-Internal Audit Department, the head of which reports to the Audit Committee of the Board of Directors, provides independent, objective assurance and control advisory services to the Company to evaluate the effectiveness of risk management, control and governance processes.
+Internal Audit Department provides independent, objective assurance and control advisory services to the Company to evaluate the effectiveness of risk management, control and governance processes.

 We place the utmost value on ethics and have established training programs to help ensure that employees at every level of our Company conduct themselves and their work in line with our high expectations.
-We also have a global AlertLine and other reporting mechanisms, as well as a dedicated Global Compliance and Privacy team within Tiffany’s Legal department, in addition to the Board-level oversight referenced above, to help ensure accountability.
+We also have a global AlertLine and other reporting mechanisms, as well as a dedicated Global Compliance and Privacy team within Tiffany’s Legal department to help ensure accountability.

 Stakeholder Engagement & Dialogue